kilna/gnu-on/README.md

 ```
 $ gnu off
+/usr/local/bin/gnu shell extension function is loaded
+/usr/local/gnu/bin is not in PATH (gnu is off)
+/usr/local/gnu/share/man is not in MANPATH (gnu man pages are off)
 $ gnu status
-/usr/local/bin/gnu shell extension function is loaded
-/usr/local/gnu/bin is in path (gnu is off)
 $ sort --version
 2.3-Apple (165.80.1)
 ```